Updated December 2019

 3298 Genesee St, Buffalo

-Recommended by: Aro de Tapas (bar staff)
+Recommended by: Aro de Tapas (bar staff, now closed)

 Located on the fringes of the East Side, Crabapples is the type of place that really should be more popular than it is.
 Over Facebook, Aro Bar de Tapas told me that “most of the good and great bars around here are pretty well known for what they do well, especially the cocktail bars.